Early Life

 Present

 In 2018, Gabe started law school at Western State College of Law but withdrew when his prison work became more of a focus.
 Rosales applied to the doctoral program at UCI for Criminology, Law and Society, in 2019 and was accepted in 2020.
-Rosales filed for nonprofit status for VNON in 2018 and in collaborating with UCI faculty, VNON was the recipient of a National Institute of Health grant to work on UCI’s PrisonPandemic project.
+Rosales filed for nonprofit status for VNON in 2018 and in collaborating with UCI faculty, VNON was the recipient of a National Institute of Health grant to work on UCI’s PrisonPandemic project, a historical archive of which Rosales is a founding creator.

-In 2020, Gabe was the recipient of the Arnie Binder Graduate Student Service Award and Graduate Student Mentoring Award.
-Rosales was one of the core founding members of UCI’s PrisonPandemic oral history repository and he is on the steering committee for UCI’s LIFTED program, the first University of California based BA program in a state prison.
+In 2021, Gabe was the recipient of the Arnie Binder Graduate Student Service Award and Graduate Student Mentoring Award.
+In 2022, Gabe received the Tom Angell Fellowship Mentoring award, and in 2023 he received the Underground Scholars Leadership award, and won the Kitty Calavita best second year paper award.
+He is on the steering committee for UCI’s LIFTED program, the first University of California based BA program in a state prison.

 Gabe is currently a professional musician, teacher, sober advocate, guest lecturer, and doctoral student in the Criminology, Law and Society department at University of California, Irvine.
-His next music album is slated for release in 2023 as a collaboration with many new talented musicians.
-Gabe has presented at the Western Society of Criminology, International Law and Society, and Digital Library Federation conferences.
-His research is focused on arts in corrections, post-secondary education in prison, CDCR housing policies, and incarcerated identities.
+His next music album is slated for release in the Fall of 2024 as a collaboration with many new talented musicians.
+Gabe has presented at the Western Society of Criminology, International Law and Society, American Society of Criminology and Digital Library Federation conferences.
+In 2024 Rosales advanced to PhD candidacy.
+His research is focused on generative justice, arts in corrections, post-secondary education in prison, peer-to-peer counseling, CDCR housing policies, and incarcerated identities.
+He is currently a co-sponsor of a massive project to remodel an entire prison yard, called Green Space Project.
+He is supporting the incarcerated people in their efforts to establish an effective normalization environment for learning and rehabilitation.

 "I have toured on a private plane over Europe.
 I have done drugs in a room by myself for days.
 I have cleaned toilets and been pepper sprayed in jail during the worse race riots in OC jail history.
 I have meditated in silence 16 hours a day for weeks in the mountains of California.
 I have been cornered on the streets of Los Angeles by thousands of riot police with the Occupy LA movement.
 I have marched with the American Indian Movement to the Jumping Bull house for the first official Leonard Peltier day in South Dakota.
 I have been lucky enough to see my writing published.
 I have had the honor of working with the BEST musicians on the planet.
 The meaning of life is to give life meaning, so use your time wisely.
 I am just getting started." - Gabe Rosales